VIP Go platform specific

 You can automate these checks as part of your CI process by running the following command on the application root directory:

-Note: that npm 5.2 or higher is required for the preflight checks package.
+Note: Node 10 and npm 5.2 or higher are required for the preflight checks package.

 Our helper package simplifies some of the boilerplate and makes it easier to integrate with platform features like logging.
 It currently handles the following: